donhenton/maven-gulp-sandbox/Readme.md

 #Maven Gulp Integration

-This project demonstrates using using the [maven frontend plugin] (https://github.com/eirslett/frontend-maven-plugin/)
+This project demonstrates using  the [maven frontend plugin] (https://github.com/eirslett/frontend-maven-plugin/)

 The plugin is evoked by the install phase, and is set to write its output